Type Ia supernova: Observation

 Unlike the other types of supernovae, Type Ia supernovae generally occur in all types of galaxies, including ellipticals.
 They show no preference for regions of current stellar formation.
 As white dwarf stars form at the end of a star's main sequence evolutionary period, such a long-lived star system may have wandered far from the region where it originally formed.
 Thereafter a close binary system may spend another million years in the mass transfer stage (possibly forming persistent nova outbursts) before the conditions are ripe for a Type Ia supernova to occur.

 A long-standing problem in astronomy has been the identification of supernova progenitors.
 Direct observation of a progenitor would provide useful constraints on supernova models.
 As of 2006, the search for such a progenitor had been ongoing for longer than a century.
 Observation of the supernova SN 2011fe has provided useful constraints.
 Previous observations with the Hubble Space Telescope did not show a star at the position of the event, thereby excluding a red giant as the source.
 The expanding plasma from the explosion was found to contain carbon and oxygen, making it likely the progenitor was a white dwarf primarily composed of these elements.

 Similarly, observations of the nearby SN PTF 11kx, discovered January 16, 2011 (UT) by the Palomar Transient Factory (PTF), lead to the conclusion that this explosion arises from single-degenerate progenitor, with a red giant companion, thus suggesting there is no single progenitor path to SN Ia.
 Direct observations of the progenitor of PTF 11kx were reported in the August 24 edition of Science and support this conclusion, and also show that the progenitor star experienced periodic nova eruptions before the supernova – another surprising discovery.

 However, later analysis revealed that the circumstellar material is too massive for the single-degenerate scenario, and fits better the core-degenerate scenario.

 In May 2015, NASA reported that the Kepler space observatory observed KSN 2011b, a Type Ia supernova in the process of exploding.
 Details of the pre-nova moments may help scientists better judge the quality of Type Ia supernovae as standard candles, which is an important link in the argument for dark energy.

-In September 2021, astronomers reported that the Hubble Space Telescope had taken three images of a Type Ia supernova through a gravitational lens.
+In July 2019, the Hubble Space Telescope took three images of a Type Ia supernova through a gravitational lens.
 This supernova appeared at three different times in the evolution of its brightness due to the differing path length of the light in the three images; at −24, 92, and 107 days from peak luminosity.
 A fourth image will appear in 2037 allowing observation of the entire luminosity cycle of the supernova.